Cushione/photora/README.md

 ![Website Mockup](docs/website-mockup.png)

 # Objective
 The objective of this project is to present my skills in React, Typescript, Django Rest Framework and Python.
-I also want to show my proficiency in Object Oriented Programming and other standard programming constructs such as flow control, iteration, selection, functions, and data structures.
+I also want to demonstrate my proficiency in Object Oriented Programming and other standard programming constructs such as flow control, iteration, selection, functions, and data structures.

 # Django Rest Backend
 The repository for the backend of the application can be found here: [https://github.com/Cushione/photora_api](https://github.com/Cushione/photora_api)